Tai-Chi-Bui/nodejs-interview-questions/road-map.md

    - Designing clean and scalable REST APIs.
    - Versioning APIs for backward compatibility.
    - Best practices for status codes and error responses.
+   - Writing reusable middleware for logging, authentication, and input validation.

 4. **GraphQL**
    - Schema definition, resolvers, and mutations.
    - Using libraries like `Apollo Server` or `Express-GraphQL`.
    - Subscriptions for real-time updates.
+   - Performance optimization with `dataloader`.

 5. **gRPC**
    - Implementing gRPC with Node.js.
    - Understanding protocol buffers (protobuf).
    - Bidirectional streaming.

+6. **API Gateways**
+   - Using tools like `Kong` or `Express Gateway` for managing APIs.

 ---